 An extended spell of pressure from the hosts just at the moment, but the Spurs defence manage to hang on and eventually win back possession.
 They try to break up the field from there, but Rangers win back the ball in the middle of the park.

 Jake Holyhead says: I think harry needs to leave, and take modric with him.
-Modric just ha't been good enough, he just i't a spur in the heart and you can tell.
+Modric just hasn't been good enough, he just isn't a spur in the heart and you can tell.
 I hope bale leaves as it will help him become a much better player, it would kill me to see it but it would benefit him.
 David moyes for next spurs manager!

 Once again the Dutchman takes the set piece, but it's far too deep and the home defence goes untroubled.

 They've won a free-kick in a promising position out wide though, and Van der Vaart's dangerous ball into the area, is deflected just wide of the post and out for a corner.

 Spurs are looking a bit predictable at the moment, and a promising move comes to an end after Bale is robbed of possession out wide.